-You can preorder Kaldheim at Card Kingdom today, and the set releases on February 5th.
-In the meantime, we’ll be collecting everything you need to know about the set here.
+Kaldheim is available now at Card Kingdom.
 Check out the Kaldheim teaser trailer below, and get more info after the jump.

-Kaldheim will feature all the same products that players have come to know with Zendikar Rising.
-It will include Draft Booster, Theme Booster, Collector Booster, and Set Booster packs to give players as many options as possible.
-We’ve already seen some very metal Collector Booster packaging and a Viking-themed Theme Booster, which should give us some idea of what to expect.
+Kaldheim features all the same products that players have come to know with Standard-legal sets.
+It includes Draft Booster, Theme Booster, Collector Booster, and Set Booster packs to give players as many options as possible.
 To learn more about these different booster packs and find the one that’s right for you, read our Booster Pack Guide.

 Characters & Story

 The face of the set is Kaya, who first appeared in Conspiracy: Take the Crown.
-Kaya is a highly skilled assassin known for her ability to execute ghosts; we last saw her on Ravnica, where she had taken over the Orzhov Syndicate.
+Kaya is a highly skilled assassin known for her ability to take on ghosts; we last saw her on Ravnica, where she had assumed control of the Orzhov Syndicate.

-Official previews for Kaldheim have begun, and singles are available for preorder now at Card Kingdom.
-Check out the cards we’ve seen so far.
+Kaldheim singles are available now at Card Kingdom.
+Check out some of the most exciting cards from the set below.

-Kaldheim will round out the Pathway land cycle that began in Zendikar Rising.
+Kaldheim rounds out the Pathway land cycle that began in Zendikar Rising.
 Below are the last four Pathway lands, previewed by Mastodon on December 15th.

 Want to get more out of your tribal decks?
 Changeling can help!
 Realmwalker can be any creature type you want it to be, and it’ll make it easier for you to fill up your board with creatures.

 But even a God is no match for some of Kaldheim‘s largest creatures.
-Check out Sarulf, Realm Eater, revealed during the holiday break.
 Sarulf is best suited for multiplayer games — more creatures dying; more nonland permanents to target — but we’ll be keeping an eye on it for Standard as well.

 Trolls are another creature type we’ll be seeing a bit of on Kaldheim.
 Old-Growth Troll is an efficiently-costed creature that will help you ramp out even bigger threats after it dies.
 And like our friend Feasting Troll King from Throne of Eldraine, Old-Growth Troll will keep coming out from under its bridge again and again.